fedsalluzz/Finance_v1/README.md

 OK!

 How to use this tool:
+- Clone the folder
-- Run gui_finance.py from your terminal
+- From inside the folder run gui_finance.py from your terminal
 - Add the tickers comma-spaced e.g. JNJ,QCOM
 - Select years NOTE: MAX is not always present for all the stocks
 - Click ANALYZE